isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-a-garage-floor/index.md

 > See Also:
 > Fixing peeling paint on drywall
 ## Details: How to Paint a Garage Floor: Epoxy or Latex?
-So, let's check you and other homeowners�can improve/ upgrade the function and look of your garage.
+So, let's check you and other homeownerscan improve/ upgrade the function and look of your garage.
 But don't [remove old paint](https://pestpolicy.com/how-to-remove-paint-from-concrete-without-chemicals/) since it'll be easier than working on bare cement - but sand lightly.
-Note that your epoxy floor paint will be extra-tough that won't be damaged easily by gasoline, oil,� or chemicals.
+Note that your epoxy floor paint will be extra-tough that won't be damaged easily by gasoline, oil, or chemicals.
 Here are the
 *materials and tools*
 you'll require for the garage painting job. https://www.youtube.com/watch?v=dLzQNFCRMRI